MilesBHuff/Misc-code/ReadMe.rst

 About
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| A repository containing a number of scripts and things I've written over the
+| This repository contains a number of scripts and such that I've written over
-  years.
+  the years.
 The code in this repository is generally too small to warrant its own repo.
 A lot of it ends up in ``~/.local/``;  that which doesn't, is in special subfolders under ``./bin``.
 | Code which is better classified as a "dotfile" belongs in the Dotfiles
   repository.